 The Board typically meets at least quarterly and holds special meetings when necessary.
-During the 2019 fiscal year, the Board intends to hold at least four regularly scheduled meetings and the independent directors serving on the Board intend to meet in executive session (i.e., without the presence of any non-independent directors or management) immediately following at least two regularly scheduled Board meetings.
-During the fiscal year ended December 31, 2018 (the "Last Fiscal Year"), the Board held eight (8) meetings.
-Except for Renzo Bernardi, who attended five of eight meetings, all directors standing for re-election who served on the Board during the Last Fiscal Year attended at least 75% of the total number of meetings of the Board and of the committees of the Board on which they served in the Last Fiscal Year.
+During the 2020 fiscal year, the Board intends to hold at least four regularly scheduled meetings and the independent directors serving on the Board intend to meet in executive session (i.e., without the presence of any non-independent directors or management) immediately following at least two regularly scheduled Board meetings.
+During the fiscal year ended December 31, 2019 (the "Last Fiscal Year"), the Board held eight Board meetings.
+Except for Renzo Bernardi, who attended five of eight Board meetings, and Jason Scher who was recovering from illness attended four of eight Board meetings and 2 of 8 ACGC meetings, all directors standing for re-election who served on the Board during the Last Fiscal Year attended at least 75% of the total number of meetings of the Board and of the committees of the Board on which they served in the Last Fiscal Year.

 Pursuant to our Corporate Governance Guidelines, the Board expects attendance by Directors at Lifeway's annual meetings.
-Each of the directors standing for re-election who served on the Board during the Last Fiscal Year attended the 2018 Annual Meeting of Shareholders and each of the nominees currently intends to attend this Annual Meeting.
+Each of the directors standing for re-election who served on the Board during the Last Fiscal Year attended the 2019 Annual Meeting of Shareholders and each of the nominees currently intends to attend this Annual Meeting.